 This Good Reads landing page highlights material published by authors who enhance our understanding of key 21st Century Learning issues.
 In particular, this section highlights books and articles published by experts who are investigating learning issues through experiential and transformative learning lenses.
 It, for example, highlights authors who can explain the meaning-making processes that adults at various levels of consciousness use to advance their learning interests.
 It also highlights books and articles that expand our understanding of the "learning cycles" that are characteristic of all effective learning.
-Finally, this section examines new learning issues like "Horizontal and Vertical Learning," "Learning Triggers," and "Self-Directed Neuroplasticity."
-Each of these, in their own ways, is emerging as a new way practitioners can support individual human beings either strengthen or transform their habitual modes of thinking .
+Finally, this section will examine new learning issues like "Learning Triggers," and "Self-Directed Neuroplasticity."
+Each of these, in their own ways, is emerging as a new approach that practitioners can use to support individual human beings either strengthen or transform their habitual modes of thinking .

 Becoming an Effective Thought Partner is a book that defines what a thought partner is and does.
 It describes the four essential 'presences' an effective thought partner must know how to offer their clients, and it identifies the pivotal steps and way stations that are associated with building effective thought partnerships.
 Finally, Becoming an Effective Thought Partner describes the difference between a thought leader and a thought partner.